Gilone/fenghao.github.com/_posts/2022-06-03-Take-a-look-at-our-compiler.markdown

 description:
 ---

-As a member of a team of four, I contributed to an online compiler and REPL of Python which translates source code to WebAssembly, collaborated with 40+ developers to implement it in TypeScript.
+Ningzi Zhan, Hansong Zhang, Cheng Huang and I contributed to an online compiler and REPL of Python which translates source code to WebAssembly, collaborated with 40+ developers to implement it in TypeScript.
 For users, it has the following features:

 - **Drag bar**: It could make adjustments to the size of the editor field and interactive console.
 With this feature, users can focus on a specific mode they are interested in.
 - **Clear button**: Clicking this button would reset all content in the editor and interactive area.